 When making decisions about specific forms of life support, gather the facts you need to make informed decisions.
 In particular, understand the benefit as well as the burden the treatment will offer you or your loved one.
 A treatment may be beneficial if it relieves suffering, restores functioning, or enhances the quality of life.
 The same treatment can be considered burdensome if it causes pain, prolongs the dying process without offering benefit, or adds to the perception of a diminished quality of life.
 A person's decision to forgo life support is deeply personal.
 When gathering information about specific treatments, understand why the treatment is being offered and how it will benefit your care.

-Cardiopulmonary resuscitation (CPR) is a group of treatments used when someone's heart and/or breathing stops.
+Cardiopulmonary resuscitation: Cardiopulmonary resuscitation (CPR) is a group of treatments used when someone's heart and/or breathing stops.
 CPR is used in an attempt to restart the heart and breathing.
 Electric shock and drugs also are used frequently to stimulate the heart.
 When used quickly in response to a sudden event like a heart attack or drowning, CPR can be life saving.
 But the success rate is extremely low for people who are at the end of a terminal disease process.
 Critically ill patients who receive CPR have a small chance of recovering and leaving the hospital.
-If you do not wish to receive CPR under certain circumstances, and you are in the hospital, your doctor must write a separate do-not-resuscitate (DNR) order on the chart.
-If you are at home, some states allow for a non-hospital DNR order.
+If you do not wish to receive CPR under certain circumstances, and you are in the hospital, your doctor must write a separate do-not-resuscitate (DNR) order in your medical record.
+If you are at home, some states including Ohio allow for a non-hospital or portable DNR order.
 This order is written by a physician and directs emergency workers not to start CPR.

 Can't find the health information you’re looking for?